Protagonist of Persona 3: Other appearances

 Persona 3 FES extends upon the original game with the introduction of an epilogue called The Answer.
 These events reveal that the protagonist died after becoming the Great Seal used to seal Nyx away.
 After being led to the Great Seal, SEES discovers it to be under attack by a creature called Erebus.
 Although Makoto does not appear in Persona 4 and the sequel Persona 4 Arena, it is revealed in those games Igor's assistant Elizabeth left her position to find a way to rescue the protagonist from his fate as the Great Seal.

 In the PlayStation Portable port Persona 3 Portable, an option was added to control a female protagonist.

 The protagonist is also featured in several radio dramas that tell new stories related to the games.
 In the manga, the protagonist is named Minato Arisato (有里 湊, Arisato Minato).
 There, he is portrayed as a quiet teenager who often is tired or drowsy, and likes to eat and cook food.
 The character also appears in the game Persona Q: Shadow of the Labyrinth, where he joins forces with the Persona 4 cast to defeat the Shadows.
 In the stage musical adaption, Persona 3: The Weird Masquerade, the male protagonist is named Sakuya Shiomi (汐見 朔也, Shiomi Sakuya) and was portrayed by Shouta Aoi while the female version is named Kotone Shiomi (汐見 琴音, Shiomi Kotone) and was portrayed by Kana Asumi.
+The name “Kotone Shiomi” was later adopted as female protagonist’s name in Persona 5: The Phantom X.

 In the anime film series Persona 3 The Movie, he takes the name of Makoto Yuki (結城 理, Yūki Makoto).
 Makoto is portrayed as an ambivalent individual with an initial neutral viewpoint on the film's theme of life and death, making his growth via new found experiences the focus of the movie.
-He uses the same name in Persona 3: Dancing in Moonlight.
+He uses the same name in Persona 3: Dancing in Moonlight and Persona 5: The Phantom X.

 He appears as a costume for the Mii characters in Super Smash Bros.
 Ultimate.
 He also appears in the mobile game Star Ocean: Anamnesis as part of a crossover with the Persona series.

 He also appears as a playable character in Persona Q2 : New Cinema Labyrinth with his female form being an alternate person from another universe.
 The male character also appears as a downloadable content boss fight in Persona 5 Royal.